Occurrence of bacterial enteritis and diarrhoea

 Causes

-There are specific and non-specific causes for
+There are specific and non-specific causes for the

-particularly during the post-weaning phase, transportation, unfamiliar
+reactions to stress, particularly during the post-weaning phase,

-sounds, and new environments and social interactions with other animals.
+transportation, unfamiliar sounds, and new environments and social

-Modifications to the diet or a diet low in fiber may result in digestive
+low in fibre may result in digestive disorders.
+It

-crucial role: a low percentage of crude fiber, an excess of carbohydrates or
+percentage of crude fibre, an excess of

-watering techniques, or the introduction of a new variety of vegetable or
+preparation, improper watering techniques, or the introduction of a new

-fruit.
+variety of vegetable or fruit.
 Viruses and

 bacterial overgrowth of pathogens such as Corynebacteria sp., Clostridium